elyra-ai/examples/pipelines/introduction-to-generic-pipelines/README.md

 1. Close the properties panel.

-Next, you'll add a file to the pipeline that downloads an open data set archive from public cloud storage.
+Next, you'll add a file to the pipeline that downloads the Iris flower data file from the web.

 ### Add a notebook or script to the pipeline

-This tutorial includes a Jupyter notebook `load_data.ipynb` and a Python script `load_data.py` that perform the same data loading task.
+This tutorial includes a Jupyter notebook `load_data.ipynb` and a Python script `load_data.py`.

-> For illustrative purposes the instructions use the notebook, but feel free to use the Python script.
+> For illustrative purposes the instructions use the Jupyter notebook, but feel free to use the Python script.
 (The key takeaway is that you can mix and match notebooks and scripts, as desired.)

 To add a notebook or script to the pipeline: